scmscomb/scmscomb.github.io/conference.md

 Address:
 No. 1258 Yinhang Road, Yangpu District, Shanghai 200433, China

-During the conference, shuttle buses will be arranged between the Fraser hotel and the Shanghai Center for Mathematical Sciences.
+During the conference, shuttle buses will be arranged between the Fraser hotel and SCMS.
 Besides, it takes approximately 5 minutes by taxi (about 15 RMB), or 25 minutes by foot, to reach the conference venue.
-The figure below shows the walking route from Fraser Place Hotel to the Shanghai Center for Mathematical Sciences.

 <div style="margin:22px 0 28px 0;text-align:center;">
   <img